gopine/diary/2024/June/June 20 (Thursday).md

 Aiming to implement a basic API gateway."

 "Successfully deployed a simple Lambda function that returns data from a DynamoDB database."

+"Documenting the serverless deployment process for the team."